Skip to content

 • Select the right channel for TX and RX

-• Select the baudrate, parity bit, frame size (most common, 8N1)
+• Select the baudrate, parity bit, and frame size (most common, 8N1)

 • Data format, for example "ascii" if ascii chars are intended (boot sequence, stacktrace, etc.)